Homes for Sale in Encino

 - Rancho Estates is a highly coveted neighborhood right below the Encino Reservoir, nestled in the foothills of the Santa Monica Mountains.
 Homes here sit on large lots amidst winding, tree-lined streets.
 Properties that include backyard pools and tennis courts are common.
 You can also find Ranch homes designed by Robert Byrd here.

 - Amestoy Estates is another affluent enclave of Encino located just south of Ventura Boulevard.
-Cape Cod and Mediterranean homes are some of the beautiful
+Cape Cod and Mediterranean-style homes are common here.

 - Clark Gable Estates is a desirable part of Encino, situated just north of Ventura.
 Formerly home to the iconic actor, Clark Gable Estates is an attractive 30-acre neighborhood with estate homes.